76ers handle Hawks, reach .500 after third straight win

+Embiid had 21 points, 12 rebounds and a career-high six assists Wednesday, and Simmons finished with 19 points, 13 boards and nine assists for Philadelphia.

+The 76ers won their third straight game and for the first time in three games at home.

-The Sixers outscored the Hawks 26-16 in the fourth quarter, limiting the Hawks to 25 percent shooting (5 of 20).
+The Sixers, who last had a three-game winning streak Feb.
+9-13, outscored the Hawks 26-16 in the fourth quarter, limiting the Hawks to 25 percent shooting from the field (5 of 20).

 Atlanta, which fell to an Eastern Conference-worst 1-7 with its seventh straight loss, didn’t have a point in the first 5:21 of the quarter and didn’t make its first field goal until 5:38 remained in the game.

+“The way we guarded allowed us to get out and really run,” he said.
+“Not too many people can keep up with us when we do that.”

-Dennis Schroder scored 25 points to lead the Hawks, and Taurean Prince added 17 points and 11 rebounds.
+Dennis Schroder scored 25 points to lead Atlanta, and Taurean Prince added 17 points and 11 rebounds.

+The Hawks, however, missed their first 11 shots of the fourth quarter.
+Their first point of the quarter came on Kent Bazemore’s free throw with 6:39 left, their first field goal on Mike Muscala’s layup with 5:38 remaining.

+“We’ve got to give them credit,” Schroder said.
+“They came out with energy in the fourth quarter. ...
+They just picked up their energy a little bit.
+I think we kind of backed up.
+You can’t be like that.”

 The Sixers made their first six 3-point attempts, five as they opened leads of 25-8 and 27-10 early in the game.